Visitor Use Management - Lake Louise Area

 Context

-Whether you are new to the Lake Louise area or know this place well, we encourage you to explore this background before you start:
+Whether you are new to the Lake Louise area or know this place well, we encourage you to explore this background:

 We want your feedback!

-The first phase of consultation on visitor use management planning for Lake Louise is now underway.
-The public comment period is open through Sunday, July 28, 2024.
+The first phase of consultation on visitor use management planning for Lake Louise is now complete.
+This phase collected input on desired conditions and aspirations for the Lake Louise area.

 Banff National Park is developing a visitor use management plan to adapt to increasing visitation in the Lake Louise area.